Magyartanulas/magyartanulas.github.io/interests.md

 | ők           | szerettek   | szerették   | szeretnek      | szeretik     | szeretnének          | szeretnék          |
 | én <-> téged | -----       | szerettelek | -----          | szeretlek    | -----                | szeretnélek        |

-* János és Zsuzsi egymásba beleszerettek, és született egy kisfiúk, Áron. - (János and Zsuzsi fell in love with each other, and they had (birthed) a little boy, Áron. lit.
+* János és Zsuzsi egymásba beleszerettek, és született egy kisfiuk, Áron. - (János and Zsuzsi fell in love with each other, and they had (birthed) a little boy, Áron. lit.
 * A testvérem voltál Anakin.
-Szerettelek! - (You were my brother (sibling) Anakin.
+Szerettelek! - ((Quote: ObiWan - Star Wars III) You were my brother (sibling) Anakin.
 I loved you!)
 * Szeretem a lovakat, ismerem a szokásaikat és az eszük járását. - (I love horses, I know their ways and how they think (lit. how their minds walk)).
 * Ez azt a komoly kérdést veti fel, hogy milyen jövőt szeretnénk a gyerekeinknek. - (This raises the serious question, what kind of future would we like for our children?)